zzyunzhi/scene-language/README.md

 </details>

+### Limitations

+The pipeline is sensitive to small changes in the prompts as shown [here](https://ai.stanford.edu/~yzzhang/projects/scene-language/#failure).
+It is recommended to run prompts with some variations for better results.

 ### Codebase improvements

 The current codebase allows you to generate 3D scenes with text or image prompts.
 Other tasks and renderers reported in the paper will be supported in future updates.

-Please submit a PR or [email](mailto:yzzhang@cs.stanford.edu) us if you have feature requests, suggestions for improvements, or would like to share your results.
+Please open a github issue or [email](mailto:yzzhang@cs.stanford.edu) us if encountering any issues.

 ### Citation